ddev/ddev/docs/users/cli-usage.md

 The `import-files` command allows you to specify the location of uploaded file assets to import for your site.
 For Drupal, this is the public files directory, located at `sites/default/files` by default.
 For WordPress, this is the uploads directory, located at `wp-content/uploads` by default.
 The files may be provided as a directory or tar archive containing the contents of the uploads folder.
 The contents of the directory or archive provided will be copied to the default location of the upload directory for your site.

-## Removing a site

-You can remove a site by going to the working directory for the site and running `ddev remove`.

-## Interacting with your Site
+## Interacting with your site
-All of the commands can be performed by explicitly specifying the sitename or, to save time, you can execute commands from the site directory.
-All of the following examples assume you are in the working directory of your site.

-### Retrieve Site Metadata
-To view information about a specific site (such as URL, MySQL credentials, mailhog credentials), run `ddev describe` from within the working directory of the site.
-To view information for any site, use `ddev describe sitename`.
+ddev provides several commands to facilitate interacting with your site in the development environment.
+These commands can be run within the working directory of your project while the site is running in ddev.

 ### Executing Commands
 To run a command against your site use `ddev exec`. e.g. `ddev exec "drush core-status"` would execute `drush core-status` against your site root.
-Commands ran in this way are executed in the webserver docroot.
-You are free to use any of [the tools included in the container](#tools-included-in-the-container).
+Commands that are run in this way are executed in the webserver docroot.
+You are free to use any of [the tools included in the container](included-tools.md).

 ### SSH Into The Container
 The `ddev ssh` command will open a bash shell session to the web container of your site.
 You can also access the database container with `ddev ssh -s db`.